cossacklabs/product-docs/acra/guides/advanced-integrations/django-acra-tutorials/django-acra-short-tutorial.md

 ---
-title: "Integration example: DjangoProject - short tutorial"
-bookCollapseSection: true
+title: 'Integrating Acra with Django app: short tutorial'
+weight: 1
 ---

-# Integrating Acra with DjangoProject
+# Integrating Acra with Django app: short tutorial

+{{< hint info >}}
+AcraWriter is available in [Acra Enterprise Edition](/acra/enterprise-edition/) only.
+{{< /hint>}}

-This tutorial shows a typical process of integrating Acra into a Python web app.
-More specifically - an app running on Django framework.
-It is based on the popular example many Django users start their development journey with - [djangoproject.com repository](https://github.com/django/djangoproject.com).
+This tutorial outlines a typical process of integrating Acra into a Python web app.
+More specifically – an app running on Django framework.
+It is based on the popular example many Django users start their development journey with – [djangoproject.com repository](https://github.com/django/djangoproject.com).

 We will be integrating [AcraWriter](/acra/getting-started/installing/building-acrawriter/)